 During the BEIPD, new acoustic data have been collected in the Calvi Bay, specifically at -20 m in Posidonia oceanica meadows and at -140 m, at the head of a submarine canyon.
 This latter dataset was added to that collected at similar depths in different seasons by the Research Institute CHORUS; analysis is now concluded and a manuscript is almost ready for submission.
 To the best of our knowledge, this represents the first description of potential fish sounds recorded in Mediterranean waters below 100 m depth.
 Altogether, these studies will soon allow to produce a catalogue of fish sounds recorded in different environments of the Calvi Bay.

 Work package 2: Although initial aims were restricted to the Calvi Bay (Corsica, France), the geographical scale of the investigation has been enlarged, focusing on one of the least described Mediterranean vocal fish community, i.e. the one inhabiting the endemic environment of Neptune seagrass (Posidonia oceanica) meadows.
 In particular, this work will shed light on how different vocal fish species share the same acoustic space.
 During 3 months of consecutive fieldwork, Dr. Bolgan used a combination of vessel-based Passive Acoustic Monitoring (PAM) and Static Acoustic Monitoring in the Tyrrenian (Calvi, Corsica), Balearic (Mallorca, Spain) and Aegean Sea (Crete, Greece).
 A true acoustic Odyssey!
 The underlying hypothesis were; i) the vocal community of P. oceanica is composed of different sound types which shows frequency and temporal partition; ii) some sound types are present along the entire Mediterranean axis, where their sound features variation is related to environmental conditions and taxonomic diversity; iii) some other sound types are present in one site only (“acoustic endemism”); 4) the highest number of acoustic endemisms may be found in Crete, potentially highlighting Lessepsian migrations.
 Analysis of these recordings is ongoing and it is carried out in collaboration with CHORUS Research Institute.
-A manuscript will be soon ready for submission.

 Work package 3: PAM is dependent on the evidence that sounds recorded in the wild actually belong to a specific species.
 Evidence for the identity of the species that produces a particular sound is often obtained by comparing the remotely recorded PAM sounds with known sounds recorded either in captivity, or, preferably whenever possible, in the field with in situ methodologies.
 Furthermore, if a precise relationship between sound characteristics and spawning can be found in specific species, this could greatly contribute to the conservation of these species, as we could be able to locate and to protect their spawning areas thanks to a completely not invasive methodology such as PAM.
 In this context, three investigations have been carried out;